 Building networks within TNCs can be seen as the first step to building global industrial relations and workers powers within TNCs, who are among the most powerful actors globally.
 Speakers will talk about their work to build and maintain such networks and the struggles they have fought.

-Speakers: Marika Varga, IG Metall; Burcu Ayan, IUF, N.N., BWI)
+Speakers: Burcu Ayan, IUF, Jinsook Lee, BWI; N.N.
+Daimler coordination, Hans Koebrich, IG Metall AKI)